• Skip to main content

 • Add in your blended tomato and pepper mix and stir for about a minute.

-• Add the bouillon powder, crayfish, black pepper, cayenne pepper and salt, and cook on medium heat for 5 minutes.
+• Add the spice and cook on medium heat for 5 minutes.

 • If using fresh spinach, add stock or water and bring to a boil.